cas-bioinf/rboAnalyzer/docs/help.md

 # rboAnalyzer
 ## Introduction
-rboAnalyzer is pipeline meant as a complementary step when using BLAST algorithm to search non-coding RNA (ncRNA) with secondary structure.
+rboAnalyzer is pipeline meant as a complementary step when BLAST algorithm was used to search for query that is non-coding RNA (ncRNA) with secondary structure (does not have to be known).
 As the BLAST is general sequence alignment algorithm, it's results (output) is missing some very useful features in context of ncRNAs.